skift-org/skift/manual/building.md

 ## Setting up the toolchain

-Building the toolchain is pretty straightforward.
+Building the toolchain is pretty straight-forward.
-First make sure you have all gcc and binutils dependancies:
+First make sure you have all GCC and binutils dependancies:

 - build-essential
 - bison